inkVerb/VIP/601/Lesson-07.md

 *Practice commands for SysAdmins who already know what these mean*

 - **These commands should be attempted on a practice machine with a separate, expendible, and empty drive attached**
-  - Do not use a VM with an attached virtual drive since the formatting and partitioning commands will wear heavily on the system disk
+  - Do not use a VM with an attached virtual drive since the formatting and partitioning commands will wear heavily on the hypervisor's system disk (probably the machine you have VirtualBox installed on)
   - Beware that the machine you use could be permanently damaged if you type `/dev/sdx` incorrectly, which is why a separate pactice machine is strongly recommended, not any mission-critical machine
 - These commands use `/dev/sdx`; but make sure you use the correct device name to avoid erasing your data
 - `fdisk` & `gdisk` are interactive and require that you follow instructions from The Chalk